Skip to content

 volume: np.ndarray,

-color_map: str | matplotlib.colors.Colormap = 'magma',
+colormap: str | matplotlib.colors.Colormap = 'magma',

-value_min: float = None,
+min_value: float = None,

-value_max: float = None,
+max_value: float = None,

 ) -> None: